EvitaKnits/hitch-hound/README.md

 >I made a change that removed the 'Status' field from the form used to create a new issue.
 This is because when an issue is created it should automatically be set to 'Open' and not be changeable at this stage.
 It should however be changeable afterwards, when a user edits an issue.
 I realised I accidentally removed the 'Status' field from both the create and edit issue forms.

 **Solution**
 >As the same form is used for creating and editing issues, I needed to include the 'Status' field conditionally.
 So I added the 'Status' field back into the list of fields for this form, then made sure it only appears on the edit issue form by checking whether the issue instance already exists or not.
-If it does not exist already, this means its a new issue and the status field should not appear, therefore it is removed from the list of fields.
+If it does not exist already, this means it's a new issue and the status field should not appear, therefore it is removed from the list of fields.

 ### Bug Fourteen